yumh1/AgentNetworkProtocol/README.md

 - Deep Comparison of MCP, A2A, and ANP Interaction Modes: Differences in Information Organization: [Deep Comparison of MCP, A2A, and ANP Interaction Modes](blogs/Comparing-the-Interaction-Modes-of-MCP-A2A-and-ANP.md)

+- ANP Community First Meeting: A Milestone for the Agentic Web: [ANP Community First Meeting: A Milestone for the Agentic Web](blogs/ANP-Community-First-Meeting-A-Milestone-for-the-Agentic-Web.md)

 ### Milestones

 Both protocol development and open-source implementation are progressing in the following order: